CuriousGeekyDude/Shell/README.md

 # FAN Shell

 ## About
 FAN is a customized shell that I have written from scratch in C and C++.
-The main objective was not to add to the broad swath of available shells but rather to acquire a deeper understanding of how system calls work and of course also how does the shell itself function.
+The main objective was not to add yet another shell to the broad swath of available shells but rather to acquire a deeper understanding of how system calls work and of course also how does the shell itself function.

 ## Language version